-SLT to refer to the JCoSS Exam Emergency Evacuation and Exam Lockdown Policies
+SLT would refer to the JCoSS Exam Emergency Evacuation and Exam Lockdown Policies

-8Disruption of teaching time - centre closed for an extended period
+10. Disruption of teaching in the weeks before an exam - centre closed for an extended period

-Centre closed or candidates are unable to attend for an extended period during normal teaching or study supported time, interrupting the provision of normal teaching and learning
+• Centre closed or candidates are unable to attend for an extended period during normal teaching or study supported time, interrupting the provision of normal teaching and learning

-The centre to communicate with parents, carers and students about the potential for disruption to teaching time and plans to address this.
-[Joint Contingency Plan (JCP) scenario 1]

-- The bad weather contingency plan would be put into operation whereby locally based Exams Office staff would come in with the support of locally based support staff to run exams. - If the Centre were unable to open for an extended period, then Alternative Site arrangements would be put into action for Exam Year students - Exam Year students would be provided with home-based and online materials for study and revision

-In either event parents and students would be communicated with as appropriate.
+- The centre would communicate with parents, carers and students about the potential for disruption to teaching time and plans to address this. - ➤ If the Centre were unable to open for an extended period, then Alternative Site arrangements would be put into action for Exam Year students - Exam Year students would be provided with home-based and online materials for study and revision as per the Remote/Blended Learning Policy - In either event parents and students would be communicated with as appropriate.

-9. Candidates unable to take examinations because of a crisis - centre remains open
+11. Candidates at risk of being unable to take examinations-but centre remains open

-Candidates are unable to attend the examination centre to take examinations as normal
+• Candidates at risk of being unable to attend the examination centre to take examinations as

-The centre to communicate with relevant awarding organisations at the outset to make them aware of the issue.
-The centre to communicate with parents, carers and candidates regarding solutions to the issue.
-[JCP scenario 2]
+The centre would communicate with relevant awarding organisations at the outset to make them aware of the issue.

-- Exams Office to liaise with students to see if Alternative Site arrangements would be appropriate with approval - The Exams Office would seek guidance from relevant members of SLT and where appropriate Special Consideration would be applied for where appropriate - Students would be offered the opportunity to sit any exams at the next available series

-If there were to be a disruption due to public transport, then the exam start time would be delayed as far as regulations allow and special consideration would be applied for.
+- The centre would communicate with parents and candidates regarding solutions to the issue. - Exams Office would liaise with students to see if Alternative Site arrangements would be appropriate with approval - The Exams Office would seek guidance from relevant members of SLT and where appropriate Special Consideration would be applied for where appropriate - > Students would be offered the opportunity to sit any exams at the next available series - If there were to be a disruption due to public transport, then the exam start time would be delayed as far as regulations allow and special consideration would be applied for.

-10Centre unable to open as normal during the exams period
+12. Centre at risk of being unable to open as normal during the exams period

-• Centre unable to open as normal for scheduled examinations
+Centre at risk of being unable to open as normal for scheduled examinations

-A centre which is unable to open as normal for examinations must inform each awarding organisation with which examinations are due to be taken as soon as is possible.
-[JCP scenario 5]

-- ➤ If possible the Centre would open just for Exams Students where Health and Safety allows - If the Centre were unable to open for an extended period, then Alternative Site arrangements would be put into action to support Exams Students with teaching/revision

-Approval will be sought for Alternative Site arrangements for Exams as appropriate
+- Centre would inform each awarding organisation with which examinations are due to be taken as soon as is possible. - If possible the Centre would open just for Exams Students where Health and Safety allows - ➤ If the Centre were unable to open for an extended period, Alternative Site and/or Remote Learning arrangements would be put into action to support Exams Students with teaching/revision - > Approval will be sought for Alternative Site arrangements for Exams as appropriate

-11Disruption in the distribution of examination papers
+13. Disruption in the distribution of examination papers

-Disruption to the distribution of examination papers to the centre in advance of examinations
+• Disruption to the distribution of examination papers to the centre in advance of examinations

-The centre to communicate with awarding organisations to organise alternative delivery of papers.
-[JCP scenario 3]

-Exam paper delivery is logged against the Exams Timetable - if within a week Exam Papers had not arrived, Awarding Bodies would be contacted

-Awarding Bodies would be asked to provide a secure electronic copy that could be downloaded and securely copied on site on the day
+- The centre would communicate with awarding organisations to organise alternative delivery of papers - Exam paper delivery is logged against the Exams Timetable if within a week Papers had not arrived, Awarding Bodies would be contacted - Awarding Bodies would be asked to provide a secure electronic copy that could be downloaded and securely copied on site on the day

-12Disruption to the transportation of completed examination scripts
+14. Disruption to the transportation of completed examination scripts